meankraken/File-size-Microservice/README.md

 ##### Clementine.js FCC Boilerplate

-# Timestamp service - input a natural language or unix date.
+# Filesize microservice - returns the filesize of a user's upload.